Renewalists believe these gifts are for today. This is an old-fashioned Bible study, word by word. line upon line. I thoroughly revised this post.

 4:

-“Variety”: it comes from the rich noun diairesis (pronounced dee-I-reh-seess) and is used only 3 times, here in these verses (vv.
+“variety”: it comes from the rich noun diairesis (pronounced dee-I-reh-seess) and is used only 3 times, here in these verses (vv.
 4, 5, 6).
 It is plural (varieties), but I kept it singular (variety).

 Please note: Paul often uses the plural in these verses, and sometimes the plural is difficult to sort out.
 Is it a “collective plural” (variety or varieties) or “true” plural (two or more itemized things).
 I decided to just translate the words as true plurals, for example, “gifts of healings” (v.
 9).